-- Pain in eyes on blinking
+- Foreign body sensation in inner eyelid

-- Redness and irritation in eyes
+- Mucus and pus-filled discharge

-- Foreign body sensation in eyes
+- Swelling of upper eyelid

-- Continuous tearing (watering) from eyes
+- Continuous tears from the eye

-- Increased sensitivity to bright light
+- Sensitivity to bright light

 - Appearance of nodules on the inner surface of eyelids (usually upper eyelid)

-In adults, the inward turning of eyelashes in an individual can be checked through torch examination of the eye.
+In adults, this leads to inward turning of eyelashes and eyelids.
+This can be checked through torch examination of the eye.